 After journeying through our trading and investment series, you have accumulated enough knowledge to step forth into the cryptocurrency market and make your first trade.
-Trading starts at an exchange’s terminal, and the first step needed to buy, sell, or exchange assets is to create an order.
+Trading starts at an exchange’s terminal, and the first step needed to buy, sell, or exchange assets, is to create an order.

 There are various types of orders to choose from.
 The commonly used orders include:

 In this lesson, we will cover each order type to provide you with insight into efficiently trading cryptocurrencies.
-After all, the first step is the most important one, and we advise overlooking a fundamental piece of the trading experience.
+After all, the first step is the most important one, and we advise not overlooking a fundamental piece of the trading experience.

 Out of all the order types, market orders might be the easiest to understand for new investors.
 It also happens to be an order type that provides the best experience for people who are learning to trade for the first time.